ini/RedisBridge/README.md

 This package does **NOT** actually require running a Redis server.
 As long as you are only running one RedisBridge instance on a single process, the bridge is able to simulate a server by storing state internally ([see docs](./docs/bridge.md)).

-However, for high-performance applications, one may want to spin up an actual Redis server.
+However, for real-world applications, one may want to spin up an actual Redis server.
 See [Redis's quickstart](https://redis.io/topics/quickstart) for installation instructions.

-## Docs

-For much more detail about RedisBridge classes, messages, and usage patterns, [check out the documentation](./docs/).
-Seriously, go take a look.

-## Basic Usage
+## Getting Started

 1) Spin up a Redis server
 ```
-$ redis-server --port 6379
+$ redis-server --port 6379 &
 ```

 2) Create a bridge on each client